SunRidge Curriculum — Grades K-8

 - History & Social Studies: The Age of Revolutions; American History; The Twentieth Century; research reports

 - Geography: Asian Geography

 - Handwork: Machine sewing

-- Woodworking: Authority and Mastery: May include bench, chair or stool, relief carving, box, gift to the school, dug-out canoe
+- Woodworking: Authority and Mastery: May include bench, chair or stool, relief carving or wheeled toy

-- Visual & Performing Arts: Drawing; clay modeling; painting; portraiture; choir; recorder; instrumental ensemble, Shakespearean drama
+- Visual & Performing Arts: Drawing; clay modeling; painting; portraiture; choir; instrumental ensemble, Shakespearean drama

 - Movement/Physical Education/Games: team games and team building, trust building games, complex strategy

 - Technology: Cyber Civics is continued to provide an ethical framework as is word processing.
 Research skills and composition process are further developed

 Like Janus, the Roman god of doorways, the eighth grader is looking in two directions simultaneously.
 On the one hand, the eighth grade is the culmination of the student’s experience.
 It is a time of reflection, of summing up, and all the bittersweet feelings associated with an ending.
 At the same time, the eighth grader’s gaze is turned towards the future and a new beginning.
 He or she fears, yet yearns for, the immense changes anticipated there.
 The eighth grade curriculum must address both of these impulses.
 The focus of the former is concentrated in the daily practice classes, where review and consolidation of practical skills are emphasized.
 In the language arts there is an increasing emphasis on nuances of style and grammar in the child’s expository and creative writing.
 The mathematics curriculum concentrates on the application of arithmetic operations to practical situations, extends the study of algebra, and in geometry introduces the platonic solids.